 Organize a high school community service day with an online sign up.
 View an Example

-Looking For a Little More Depth
+Topics with a Little More Depth

 If you’re a parent or someone who knows the teen pretty well, you likely already know most of the answers to the lighter questions.
 These questions are great if you have a solid relationship already.
 Hint: You must offer some personal information about yourself if you expect something in return.
 Just a battery of questions is a poor, though often used, communication strategy with teens.